ducafecat/strapi-documentation-chinese/docs/developer-docs/latest/development/plugins/graphql.md

 };
 ```

-In this example, it will execute the `findByChef` action of the `Restaurant` controller.
+在这个例子中, it will execute the `findByChef` action of the `Restaurant` controller.
 It also means that the resolver will apply on the `restaurants` query the permissions defined on the `findByChef` action (through the administration panel).

 ::: tip
 The `obj` parameter is available via `ctx.params` and the `options` are available via `ctx.query` in the controller's action.